vogelbac/LAB-QA2GO/README.md

 # Download
 The LAB–QA2GO tool is a virtual machine based on [Virtual Box](https://www.virtualbox.org/ "Official Virtual Box Site").
 The image can be downloaded and must be imported at the client.

+# Versions
+## current version
+The curretn version is 0.7.